 1. Number of outs

 There are different situations for the number of outs.
 Each field doesn’t always have a scoreboard, so it is important that you and your partner(s) stay on the same page.
 If there are two outs, all play after the third out is dead.
-If it’s the third out of an inning, you may want to put more emphasis on the call, especially if it’s a close play.
+If it’s the third out of an inning and it’s a close play, you may want to put more emphasis on the call.
 With fewer than two outs there could be a tag-up or infield fly situation compared to a timing play with two outs.

 2. The count